MichalSuchocki/Consultant-AI-Assistant/README.md

 # Consultant-AI-Assistant
-Assistance to consultants with customer enquiries.
+Support chat to consultants with customer enquiries.